 The prediction of recidivism risk and the identification of criminogenic needs are key to evidence-based practice in correctional, legal, and behavioral health settings serving young offenders.
-One of the most commonly-used and widely-researched instrument for risk/needs assessment in young offenders is the Youth Level of Service/Case Management Inventory (YLS/CMI).
-Following the Risk-Need-Responsivity Model of offender rehabilitation, the YLS/CMI identifies risks and strengths of young offenders and assists in the development of an evidence-based case management plan.
-Presented by one of only 17 Master Trainers in the world, this live and interactive 2-day workshop will train you in the use of the YLS/CMI while earning 16 hours of valuable Continuing Education Credit.
+One of the most commonly-used and widely-researched instrument for risk/needs assessment in young offenders is the Youth Level of Service/Case Management Inventory (YLS/CMI 2.0).
+Following the Risk-Need-Responsivity Model of offender rehabilitation, the YLS/CMI 2.0 identifies risks and strengths of young offenders and assists in the development of an evidence-based case management plan.
+Presented by one of only 17 Master Trainers in the world, this workshop will train you in the use of the YLS/CMI 2.0 while earning 9 hours of valuable Continuing Education Credit.

 Why Train With GIFR?

 Eliminate hidden costs of in-person trainings including travel, hotel, food, and gas

 Increase the reliability and accuracy of your recidivism risk/needs assessments using the YLS/CMI 2.0

 Earn 9 Continuing Education Credits from APA, ASWB, NBCC, ANCC, NAADAC, and CPA